 This grading scale is subject to adjustment if it appears necessary due to overall class performance.
 These adjustments will only raise a student's grade, not lower it.

 Tutor Room and Help Hours

-The Mathematics and Statistics Learning Center (MSLC) will be offering online tutoring via Zoom.
+The Mathematics and Statistics Learning Center (MSLC) will be offering both in person and online tutoring via Zoom.
 More details will be shared on Carmen once available.

 Academic Misconduct